OPS-E2E-PPE/VBA-Docs/api/Project.shaperange.alternativetext.md

 ---
-title: ShapeRange.AlternativeText Property (Project) ms.prod: project-server
+title: ShapeRange.AlternativeText property (Project) ms.service: project-server
 ms.assetid: fea86cf2-e0aa-c08c-ae40-f071a67624f4
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ShapeRange.AlternativeText Property (Project)
+# ShapeRange.AlternativeText property (Project)
-Gets or sets the descriptive (alternative) text string for a  **ShapeRange** object when the object is saved to a web page.
+Gets or sets the descriptive (alternative) text string for a **ShapeRange** object when the object is saved to a webpage.
 Read/write **String**.

 ## Syntax

- _expression_. `AlternativeText`
+_expression_.**AlternativeText**

 _expression_ A variable that represents a 'ShapeRange' object.

 ## Remarks